Anivishy/retrogamerevamp/README.md

 ## Architecture

-&nbsp;&nbsp;&nbsp;&nbsp; The program is divided into 3 main components that the user interacts with, **homescreen introlevel and mazegen**, we decided to do this in part to make it easier to divide the work.
+&nbsp;&nbsp;&nbsp;&nbsp; The program is divided into 3 main components that the user interacts with, **homescreen introlevel and mazegen**, we decided to do this in part to make it easier to divide the work, but also to make it easier to combine the elements of the game in the end.

 ### **Homescreen:**